quantcdn/docs/docs/dashboard/page-rules-waf.md

 Enable block dictionaries to block known bad bots, user-agents, referers and IP addresses associated with bad actors as seen across our network.

-**Note:** We consider these safe to enable, however keep an eye on the WAF hits to ensure you are not inadventently blocking a crawler or bot you may want to allow.
+**Note:** We consider these safe to enable, however keep an eye on the WAF hits to ensure you are not inadvertently blocking a crawler or bot you may want to allow.
 These dictionaries may be overridden if you need further control, contact support for further assistance.

 ## Http:BL (Project Honeypot)